Simple Texas Hold’em Odds for Winning Players

 More on Hold’em odds

-If you’d like to see, on average, how every Texas Hold’em hand plays out long-term against random opponents, you can check out my calculations at the following page.
+To see, on average, how every Texas Hold’em hand plays out long-term against random opponents, check out my calculations below.
 This tells you a hand’s overall strength in relation to every other hand.

 No Texas Hold’em probability has much context without comparing it to the odds the pot is giving you.